cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/kubernetes-setup.md

 kubectl config use-context $clus1 cilium install --config cluster-pool-ipv4-cidr=10.10.0.0/16 --cluster-name=$clus1 --cluster-id=1
 ```
-7. We need to now repeat this process for our second [k3s](https://github.com/k3s-io/k3s) cluster.
+7. We need to now repeat this process for remaining [k3s](https://github.com/k3s-io/k3s) clusters.
 If you are planning to run Hubble Relay across clusters, it is best to share a certificate authority (CA) between the clusters as it will enable mTLS across clusters to just work.
 We can do this by simply propagate the Kubernetes secret containing the CA from one cluster to the other.

 ```
 kubectl config use-context $clus1